Meet the Team

 I graduated from Otago Medical School in 2014.
 Since then I have been living in Mount Maunganui and working at Tauranga Hospital in a variety of roles.
 I completed a Diploma in Paediatrics and because of this have an interest in Child Health within General Practice.
 I am currently GPEP 2 and working towards my fellowship.

-I spend most of my spare time at the beach with our labradoodle, keeping active and enjoying time with family.
+I spend most of my spare time at the beach, keeping active and enjoying time with my husband and young daughter.

 Dr Phoebe Shearman